Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Introduction

-Equation \eqref{0.1} is the Vlasov equation and \eqref{0.1b} is the Poisson equation.
-The Vlasov-Poisson system is the fundamental system used in astrophysics to study Newtonian galactic dynamics \cite{bt}.
-The Vlasov-Poisson system has steady-state solutions, i.e. solutions that are independent of time.
+We have taken the mass of a typical star and Newton's constant $G$ equal to one.
+Further, $U(t,x)$ is the potential induced by the self-gravitating matter, and $\rho(t,x)$ is the density of matter.
+The system \eqref{0.1}-\eqref{0.1c} is the fundamental system used in astrophysics to study Newtonian galactic dynamics \cite{bt}.
+It has steady-state solutions, i.e. solutions that are independent of time.
 These solutions are of great importance in the dynamics of galaxies \cite{bt}.
-They describe configurations where the distribution of the stars, or of the galaxies, is time independent in the six dimensional phase-space, and, in consequence, the induced gravitational potential is also time independent.
-These are static configurations of the stars, or of the galaxies.
-In this paper we are interested in steady states where the distribution function is a function of the microscopic energy, $E(x,v)= \frac{1}{2} v^2+U_0(x).$ In particular, in polytropes and in King steady states, that are extensively used in astrophysics \cite{bt}.
+In this paper we are interested in steady states where the distribution function is a function of the microscopic energy $E(x,v)= \frac{1}{2} v^2+U_0(x).$ In particular, we consider polytropes and in King steady states, that are extensively used in astrophysics \cite{bt}.
 The stability of steady states is a major concern in astrophysics.
-In the context of linear spectral stability a central point is the Antonov stability bound \cite{ant}-\cite{ant2}, \cite{bt}.
 There is a large literature on the stability of steady states, including nonlinear orbital stability.
 We comment on these result in Subsection~\ref{preres}.
 However, much less seems to be known about the asymptotic stability of steady states.
-To be specific, let us consider a steady-state solution to \eqref{0.1}-\eqref{0.1c}, given by $ (f_0(x,v), U_0(x)),$ with $f_0(x,v)= \varphi(E),$ for an appropriate function $\varphi.$ See Subsection~\ref{subps}.
-We linearize the gravitational Vlasov-Poisson system \eqref{0.1}-\eqref{0.1c} around $f_0,$ as $ f=f_0+ \varepsilon \delta f.$ We introduce this expansion in \eqref{0.1}-\eqref{0.1c}, and keeping only the linear terms in $\varepsilon$ we get,
+We consider a steady-state solution to \eqref{0.1}-\eqref{0.1c}, given by $ (f_0(x,v), U_0(x)),$ with $f_0(x,v)= \varphi(E),$ for an appropriate function $\varphi.$ See Subsection~\ref{subps}.
+We linearize the system \eqref{0.1}-\eqref{0.1c} around $f_0,$ as $ f=f_0+ \varepsilon \delta f.$ We introduce this expansion in \eqref{0.1}-\eqref{0.1c}, and keeping only the linear terms in $\varepsilon$ we get,